-Client: Any person who engages the services of Vision Australia, including parents, family or guardians of children receiving services from the Organisation.
+Client: Any person who engages the services of Vision Australia, including parents, family or guardians of children receiving services from the Vision Australia.

-Donors: All persons who participate in or support revenue generation activities of the Organisation.
+Donors: All persons who participate in or support Vision Australia’s revenue generation activities.

-Identifier: A number or code assigned by the Organisation to an individual to identify uniquely the individual for the purposes of the Organisation's operations that is not identifiable with any number or code assigned to that individual by the Commonwealth.
+Identifier: A number or code assigned by Vision Australia to an individual to identify uniquely the individual for the purposes of Vision Australia's operations that is not identifiable with any number or code assigned to that individual by the Commonwealth.

 Individual: a client, donor, member, volunteer, job applicant, or staff member of Vision Australia.